CJS-96/HMC-Code-NaCl/README.md

 This repository contains the hybrid monte-carlo codes used to study NaCl crystallisation from aqueous solutions.

-- `HMC_Parallel_Code/` — parallel version
-- `HMC_Sequential_Code/` — sequential version

-Each folder is self-contained and builds independently via its own `Makefile`.

 # Working Principle

-This code invokes LAMMPS to run a short MD simulation to generate new configuration of the system and accepts or rejects it using the metropolis criterion based on detailed balance.
+These codes invoke LAMMPS to run a short MD simulation for generating new configuration of the system and accept or reject it using the metropolis criterion satisfying the detailed balance.
+It implements the use of biasing potentials for the crystallinity (m) and solvation state (s), along with ensuring that the cluster size remains constant during the simulation.

+# Code Versions

+- `HMC_Parallel_Code/` — parallel version: This version runs multiple simulations at the same time, each with its own initial configuration.
+- `HMC_Sequential_Code/` — sequential version: This version runs simulations one after the other, using the final configuration of the previous simulation as the starting point.

+See the README.md files in the respective folders to understand how to use it.
+Note: Each folder is self-contained and builds independently via its own `Makefile`.

-# How to use:
+# Compilation

-The code is available